HEAD COACH Denny Dorrel

 A 2001 Hanover graduate, with a bachelor's degree in communication, Dorrel was an all-conference football player and a team captain there.
 During his four football seasons, from 1997-2000, the Panthers compiled a 37-6 record and three Heartland Collegiate Athletic Conference (HCAC) titles, including a co-championship with Bluffton in 2000.

 Returning as a coach in 2012, he helped Hanover to conference records of 6-2 in 2012—when the Panthers tied for second in the HCAC—and 5-3 in 2013.
 He coached several defensive players to all-conference honors, including Jake Stilwell, who recorded a school-record 15 sacks last season and was a finalist for the inaugural Harris Award, presented to the top small-college defensive player in the nation.

 Dorrel also coached Marietta and Thomas More players who earned all-conference recognition.
 In 2006, Thomas More's Mark Carlisle was the Presidents' Athletic Conference Player of the Year, and an American Football Coaches Association all-American.
 Dorrel's defense led the PAC in both rushing defense and total defense that season.

-Dorrel and his wife, Sarah, are the parents of twins Dexter and Kate, who will be 3 years old as of Saturday (April 12), and Dylan, 1.
+Dorrel and his wife, Sarah, are the parents of twins Dexter and Kate, who are 3 years old, and Dylan, 1.
 They currently reside in Bluffton.